dart-lang/leak_tracker/README.md

 There are two steps in leak collection: (1) get signal that leaks happened (leak summary) and (2) get details about the leaks.

-### Get leak summary

-By default, the leak tracker checks leaks every second, and, if there are some, outputs the information to console and sends it to DevTools.
-Then you can get leak details either by requesting them from DevTools or by invoking `collectLeaks()`.
+By default, the leak tracker checks for leaks every second, and, if there are some, outputs the summary to console and sends it to DevTools.
+Then you can get leak details either by requesting them from DevTools or by invoking `collectLeaks()` programmatically.

 You can change the default by passing customized [configuration](https://github.com/dart-lang/leak_tracker/blob/29fa7c0e7fb950c974d15f838636bc97a03a5bcc/lib/src/leak_tracker_model.dart)